 The painting Landscape with Arched Bridge in the Gemäldegalerie in Berlin was considered for the last three decades to be a work by Govert Flinck.
 However, following intensive research, it was recently again reattributed to Rembrandt van Rijn.
 This rare landscape by Rembrandt will be on display in the special exhibition David Hockney – Landscapes in Dialogue in Berlin in the Gemäldegalerie until mid-July 2022 before returning to the regular exhibition.
 Buy skip-the-line tickets online — time-slot reservations are no longer required to visit the Gemäldegalerie.

-Update 2024: Most Berlin state museums are open and currently, time-slot reservations are essential only for the Neues Museum and for major exhibitions.
-However, it is sensible to book timeslots for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
+Currently, time-slot reservations are obligatory only for the Neues Museum, but sensible if available for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
 (The Pergamon Museum itself is closed until 2027!)
-Timeslots are currently released only around four weeks in advance but earlier for blockbuster shows.
+Timeslots are released only a few weeks in advance.
 Buy tickets and make reservations online at GetYourGuide or at SMB.
-Online tickets for museums without timeslot reservations are skip-the-line — go directly to the entrance to scan the ticket.
-Many multiple-museum tickets and passes are again accepted, including KulturforumMuseumsinsel, and the excellent value 3-day Berlin Museum Pass.

 Landscape with Arched Bridge by Rembrandt in Berlin